RBWR-Development/books/05_Automatic_ThermalPower_Control.md

 The pre-designated setpoints are the most commonly required power setpoints required by the operators.
 These setpoints are:

 - 1% APR
-    Used when initially starting the plant 1% APR is the point reffered to as POAH (the point of adding heat), this is the point where there is enough self sustained nuclear fission in the core to generate a noticable ammount of heat leading to a controlled system warmup.
+    Used when initially starting the plant 1% APR is the point reffered to as POAH (the point of adding heat), this is the point where there is enough self-sustained nuclear fission in the core to generate a noticeable amount of heat leading to a controlled system warmup.

 - 5% APR
     At 5% APR sufficient thermal power is generated to commence the turbine startup.